Paper 3: Software Patents / Computer Crime

 rules for software patents?

-If yes, do you have modest technical changes in the
+If yes, do you have modest technical reforms in the

 patent process in mind, or do you want to scrap software patents entirely,